Two Green Shoots. One by name, one by nature.

 Kloë.
 Designer, Gardener, Forager, Upcycler & Organiser.

-My adventure starts in North Wales in a little town called Bangor, sandwiched between the peaks of Snowdonia towering beyond on one side and an little pier cafe serving the worlds best scones at the other.
+After growing up in the Wilds of West Cork I jumped over the pond for a decade, working on various projects in the UK.
+This adventure started in a little town called Bangor, sandwiched between the peaks of Snowdonia towering beyond on one side and an little pier cafe serving the worlds best scones at the other.
 As well as the happy satisfaction of munching through many a cream tea, it was here I discovered the wonders of the natural world while doing a BSc in Zoology with Conservation.
 By the end of my three years I'd come to the conclusion that you can know almost everything about the lifecycle of a specific species but if us humans come along and decimate its habitat then it's potentially a goner!
 This got me interested in sustainability and eventually I found myself in Exeter doing an MPhil in Sustainable Development.
 My time in Devon also spelled the beginning of a love of connecting with local people and and places with the launch of my first community project 'Exeter Green Walks' and volunteering at Exeter Community Garden.
 When a PhD came up in Cornwall at the European Centre for the Environment and Human Health I jumped at the chance to delve into the research surrounding the health and wellbeing benefits of green spaces, however soon realised my energies for academic reading and writing were waning and I found myself being drawn back to community work launching an award-winning 'Green Walks' sister project in Truro, running events with Transition Truro, chair-ing a local Friends group and launching a community gardening project called Plant your Park.
 It was this last project which marked the beginning of a new plants filled adventure for me.
 I needed an extra pair of hands for a gardening event and spotted an 'ansome' looking gardening columnist in the local paper.
 He turned out to be really rather good at what he does and fairly bearable to be around and 5 years on after an incredible few years designing, developing and delivering a huge range of projects as an officer for community charity, Groundwork I'm absolutely thrilled to be launching 'Two Green Shoots' back on home turf in gorgeous West Cork!